tdtu98/JAIST_Chatbot_v2/README.md

 - Signup and login.
 - RAG system with Langchain and ChatGPT-3.5 API.
-- User data storage with Mongodb.
+- User data and chat histories storage with Mongodb.
-- Chat histories storage using Mongodb.
 - Chat streaming with Fastapi and chain method astream_event.
 - Containerization with Docker.